villagecomputing/superpipe/README.md

 - Keep track of token usage, cost and latency
 - Evaluate accuracy against ground truth
 - Evaluate the correctness of each step in the pipeline
-- Easily parametrize each step (eg. model choice) so you can tune the paramters to optimize performance
+- Easily parametrize each step (eg. model choice) so you can tune the parameters to optimize performance

 ## Get Started